AdanJSuarez/Sudoku-Full-Stack-Client/README.md

 ### Build

-We assume nodejs had been install previously, if not we need to do it.
+We assume nodejs and docker had been install previously, if not we need to do it.

 You just need to type: ./npm run dockerbuild